c4arl0s/9CentralizedWorkflows/README.md

     Add CSS styles for 3rd level headings
 ```

 Since both of these output a commit, we can tell that Mary's history diverged.
-This should also be clear from the diagram below, which shows the updated **origin/master** branch.
+This should also be clear from the diagram below, which shows the updated origin/master branch.

 ![Screen Shot 2020-06-16 at 10 23 26](https://user-images.githubusercontent.com/24994818/84794080-71ba4780-afbb-11ea-9ac0-3942cb7ffdb5.png)

 Mary is now in the familiar position of having to pull in changes from another branch.
-She can either merge, which **cannot be fast-forwarded**, or she can **rebase for a linear history**.
+She can either merge, which cannot be fast-forwarded, or she can rebase for a linear history.

 Typically, you will want to rebase your changes on top of those found in your central repository.
-This is equivalent of saying, **"I want to add my changes to what everyone else has already done"**
+This is equivalent of saying, "I want to add my changes to what everyone else has already done"

 As previously discussed, rebasing also eliminates superfluous merge commits.
 For these reasons, Mary will opt for a rebase.